GPU Passthrough On FreeBSD 14.3-RELEASE - Gaming in a Virtual Machine - AMD CPU/GPU + Windows 10 Pro

 pkg install bhyve-firmware

-Configuring the system for bhyve, passthrough, etc.
+Configure the system for bhyve, passthrough, etc

 The following settings allow the VM system to be used, allows for IOMMU to work on AMD, and also specifies the PCI devices for our dedicated card so that they aren't attached to the host and allows us to pass it into bhyve later.